goldshtn/jobrun/README.md

-  -a AFFINITY    Set the processor affinity of the job's processes -p PRIORITY    Set the priority class of the job's processes -s SCHEDCLASS  Set the scheduling class (0-9) of the job's processes
+  -a AFFINITY    Set the processor affinity of the job's processes -p PRIORITY    Set the priority class of the job's processes -s SCHEDCLASS  Set the scheduling class (0-9) of the job's processes -u UIRESTRS    Set the UI restriction class for the job's processes, a bitmask:
+                     1 - prevent using USER handles from other processes 2 - prevent reading the clipboard
+                     4 - prevent writing the clipboard
+                     8 - prevent changing system parameters with SystemParametersInfo 16 - prevent changing display settings with ChangeDisplaySettings 32 - prevent accessing global atoms
+                    64 - prevent creating desktops and switching desktops 128 - prevent shutting down or restarting with ExitWindows(Ex)
 ```

 To build, open the solution in Visual Studio (tested with 2017) and build.